-The Master's Degree Course in Communication Engineering is taught in English and aims to train graduates who are able to enter international working contexts promptly and effectively, with a high level of ability to analyse and design systems, even complex ones, and to solve problems related to them.
+The Second-cycle degree course in Communication Engineering is taught in English and aims to train graduates who are able to enter international working contexts promptly and effectively, with a high level of ability to analyse and design systems, even complex ones, and to solve problems related to them.

-The Master's degree in Communication Engineering is able to work in the numerous application areas of Information and Communication Technology (ICT), to promote and manage technological innovation and to adapt to the rapid changes typical of every advanced technology sector.
-The Master's Degree Course also provides the cultural basis and technical and operational skills to design complex telecommunication systems, such as digital communication systems, optical communication systems, multimedia communication networks and systems, and more generally signal and information processing systems.
+The Second-cycle degree course in Communication Engineering is able to work in the numerous application areas of Information and Communication Technology (ICT), to promote and manage technological innovation and to adapt to the rapid changes typical of every advanced technology sector.
+The Second-cycle degree course also provides the cultural basis and technical and operational skills to design complex telecommunication systems, such as digital communication systems, optical communication systems, multimedia communication networks and systems, and more generally signal and information processing systems.

 __analysing the behaviour of telecommunications systems and networks in order to verify the quality of the services offered with regard to their reliability, availability and effectiveness, also in relation to regulatory requirements for safety and environmental protection;

 __defining and designing components, systems and networks for telecommunications and signal processing;

 __to operate competently in the field of production, engineering, maintenance and operation of telecommunications equipment and systems;

 __to manage telecommunications systems and networks, including complex ones, in order to optimise their operating conditions in relation to specific application requirements;

 __to professionally follow the evolution and development of information technologies in general and telecommunications in particular, on the basis of the knowledge and methodologies acquired.

 The student with a Second-cycle degree course in Communication Engineering must also acquire complementary skills in other academic disciplines of engineering, physics, applied mathematics and economics.

 The curriculum of the Second-cycle degree course in Communication Engineering includes the activities necessary for the realisation of the above-mentioned educational objectives.